-In addition to tuition, health students will have expenses related to the listed requirements, books, www.calhoun.edu/health-sciences/nursing/calhoun-uah-dual-nursing-degree/
+In addition to tuition, health students will have expenses related to the listed requirements, books, and associated supplies.
+Approximated costs are discussed in information sessions and program orientation.

 Additional nursing programs information including policies on application, readmission, and transfer students are available on the NUR webpage or by contacting the program director.
 The curriculum plan and policies of the nursing programs are subject to change.
 Written notice will be given to students enrolled in the program prior to implementation.